daf-spr/docs/articles/policies/global-limit.md

 `GET /v2/logout` | [Error Page](#error-page)

 ## Exceeding the Rate Limit
-If you exceed the provided rate limit for a given API endpoint, you will receive a response with [HTTP Status Code 429 (Too Many Requests)](http://tools.ietf.org/html/rfc6585#section-4) except for the cases documented above.
-The response will also contain the [HTTP Response Headers](policies/rate-limits#http-response-headers) which you can refer to for more information on the rate limits applicable to that endpoint.
+If you exceed the rate limit for a given API endpoint, you'll receive an [HTTP 429 (Too Many Requests)](http://tools.ietf.org/html/rfc6585#section-4) response (except for the cases documented in the [section immediately above](#affected-endpoints).
+The response will also contain [HTTP Response Headers](policies/rate-limits#http-response-headers) that provide additional information on the rate limits applicable to that endpoint.

+For every hour that you exceed the global rate limit, Auth0 will write the following to your logs: **You have eached the global limit for your account**.

+You can search for the log entries using the [Dashboard](${manage_url}#/logs).

+### Reducing the number of calls to Auth0
+When you exceed your rate limits, you'll need to reduce the number of calls you make to Auth0.
+The specifics of hat you need to do depends on your use case, but here are some recommendations with which to begin:
+ * Cache `/.well-known/*` information: this information does not change frequently, so you can usually cache it to reduce the number of times you need to call Auth0
+ * Consider requesting an `id_token` instead of calling `/userinfo` to get information about the user

 ### Response body
-The response body depends on the endpoint and, in particular, the response the endpoint was meant to render originally.
-For example, if the response was meant to render JSON, then a JSON error response will be sent.
+The response body you receive depends on the endpoint itself, as well as the response the endpoint was meant to send originally.
+For example, if the original response expected was JSON, then a JSON error response will be sent if there are any issues (exceptions are documented above).

+The following sections provide additional information about the errors possible.

 The particular response per endpoint is stated in [Affected endpoints](#affected-endpoints) section, below you will find a description for each case.

 #### Error Page
-This response is sent for endpoints that render HTML content to the end user.
-When the rate limit is exceeded the [Error Page](https://auth0.com/docs/universal-login/custom-error-pages) will be rendered instead of the usual content.
+The Error Page response is sent for endpoints that render HTML content to the end user.
+When you exceed the rate limit, Auth0 renders the [Error Page](https://auth0.com/docs/universal-login/custom-error-pages) instead of the expected content.

 #### JSON Error
-JSON formatted response containing error code and description.
+Endpoints that usually provide JSON-formatted responses will return a JSON object containing an error code and description.
-The error code depends on the endpoint:
-* `access_denied`: for endpoints associated with OAuth
-* `too_many_requests`: for the rest of endpoints that return JSON.

 ```json
 {